-The Governing body intends to conduct a review of its own effectiveness during 2023/24.
+The Governing body intends to conduct a review of its own effectiveness in the Autumn term 2024/25.
+This will inform a trustee development plan to further strengthen the governance of the Academy.

 Review of Value for Money

 As accounting officer, the principal has responsibility for ensuring that the Academy delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.